 Even though your loved one with dementia is in a great community, there are a variety of reasons why he or she might need more one-on-one attention than the community can offer.
 Live Well’s team of Transforming Dementia Care partners work with clients who currently live in senior care facilities.
-We offer the following types of care:
+We offer the following types of person centered dementia care:

 When your loved one with dementia exhibits challenging behavior that threatens his or her status with the place of residence, Live Well can send in a Transforming Dementia Care partner to overcome refusal of care and reset the situation back to a healthier level.